FICTION AND DRAMA

 Here are listed, first, all known novels in which Greek love is at least arguably the main theme.
-Then follow some others in which it is a significant theme, then published plays with Greek love as their main theme, and finally books of Greek love poetry.
-Within these four lists, they are arranged in alphabetical order of the authors' surnames.
-Short stories are included.
+Then follow some others in which it is a significant theme, and finally published plays with Greek love as their main theme.
+Within these three lists, they are arranged in alphabetical order of the authors' surnames.
+Pen names are preferred over real names.
+Cross-referencing is provided for authors who published books listed here under different names.
+Many (not too) short stories are included.
 All books are in English unless otherwise stated and all translations mentioned are into English.
-All links are to reviews, unless otherwise stated.

 These lists remains very much under construction, and contributions will be most welcome.